Proper investing takes time, research, and due diligence to find the best options available.

 In the case of the S&P 500, an index fund would replicate the performance as closely as possible of this index.
-The S&P 500 is the 500 largest publicly traded companies in the US.
+The S&P 500 is a collection of the 500 largest publicly-traded companies in the US.
 It is a common index used to track the overall performance of the stock market.

 There are a variety of market indexes for assets such as stocks, bonds, real estate, or commodities.
 In fact, Vanguard has dozens of different ones to choose from.
 You can also find these index funds from other popular fund companies like iShares and BlackRock.

-Index funds are an excellent way to diversify your risk when investing because market indexes make up a variety of individual stocks or bonds.
+Index funds are an excellent way to diversify your risk when investing because market indexes are made up of a variety of individual stocks or bonds.
 This way you can minimize your risk by investing across multiple securities instead of in one single stock or bond.

-Index funds are a passive investment that typically have lower fees than actively managed funds.
+Index funds are passive investments that typically have lower fees than actively managed funds.
 This is because instead of paying a money manager to pick and choose your assets, you can passively invest in the entire market index.

 If you own an S&P 500 Index fund, you own a small piece of the 500 largest publicly-traded companies in the US.